patrickmohrmann/earthdawn4eV2/documentation/Use Cases/UC_Rolls-arbitraryTests.md

 ## Arbitrary Tests

-Arbitrary tests are everything which can be either action or effect test.
-They provide success or failure information as well as extra successes if a target value is set or required, but otherwise just roll the appropriate step.
+Arbitrary steps are used to roll steps outside of a specific context.
 Arbitrary steps very often do not have an Actor or Item context.
 If a special step roll is needed for falling damage for example. the arbitrary step can easily be used for that.

 ### Diagram
 ```mermaid